-G4S Africa supports small business development through cash management technology
+G4S Africa supports small business development

 The development and growth of micro, small and medium-sized businesses (SMMEs) in South Africa and across the African continent is critical to its future prosperity.
 SMMEs are not only key drivers of wealth creation and employment, they are also powerful agents of change in supporting innovation and social mobility.